This Billionaire’s Secret Could

 On earnings projections…

-According to Marks, when investors accept higher risk in hopes of higher return, their entire thinking is flawed.
+When investors accept higher risk in hopes of higher return, their entire thinking is flawed, according to Marks.
 He explains: “If riskier investments could be counted on to return more – they wouldn’t be riskier!”

 Instead, he believes “investments that appear riskier have to appear to offer higher returns, or nobody will make (invest in) them.
 But that doesn’t mean it has to come true.”